-The Rainbow Pills series was created as a call to fight intolerance and LGBTQ+ phobia.
+WHEN THE MCAA PROMOTES DIVERSITY THE MCAA RAINBOW PILLS SERIES: THE VOICE OF PARTICIPANTS The Rainbow Pills series was created as a call to fight intolerance and LGBTQ+ phobia.
 Ruben Riosa caught up with several participants to find out more about this initiative.

-This year, the MCAA Genders, Equity, Diversity, and Inclusion (GEDI) working group created the "Rainbow Pills" series, in which each "pill" displays a short video and represents one of the colours of the Rainbow flag (Red, Orange, Yellow, Green, Blue, Violet) - the symbol of
+Ahlam Mata This year, the MCAA Genders, Equity, Diversity, and Inclusion (GEDI) working group created the "Rainbow Pills" series, in which each "pill" displays a short video and represents one of the colours of the Rainbow flag (Red, Orange, Yellow, Green, Blue, Violet) - the symbol of diversity and LGBTQ+ community.
+The "Rainbow Pills" were created as a call to fight intolerance and LGBTQ+ phobia together.
 To learn more about it, Ruben Riosa of the MCAA Editorial Team interviewed several organisers and speakers of the Rainbow Pills series: Tania Romacho, Aurelio Hidalgo, Enka Blanchard and Riccardo Maddalena.
 Who better than this group to help us unravel what the Rainbow Pills series is and how it can play an important role in promoting diversity in science.

-INTRODUCTIONS

-Tania: I am the secretary of the MCAA GEDI working group as well as a Spanish postdoctoral researcher in the Life Science area.
+WHEN THE MCAA PROMOTES DIVERSITY INTRODUCTIONS Tania: I am the secretary of the MCAA GEDI working group as well as a Spanish postdoctoral researcher in the Life Science area.
 My work consists in discovering and developing novel therapies for diabetes.
 I am passionate about science: teaching it and advocating for it.
 I love hiking with my dog and enjoying music, cinema, and cuisine with other humans.
 Aurelio: I am an assistant professor at the Autonomous University of Madrid (Spain).
 I am the principal investigator (PI) of the HT Discovery Lab at the Centre for Molecular Biology "Severo Ochoa" also based in Madrid.
 My area of research is enzyme biotechnology, especially enzyme discovery and engineering.
 I did my BSc, majored in biochemistry, and did my PhD in microbial bioremediation.
 I am passionate about enzymes, of course, but also musicals, sci-fi movies (good ones), curling (yes, the sport!) and food/wine.
 Enka: I'm a French transdisciplinary researcher, with a scientific background (mostly mathematics), although I now mostly work on social subjects.
 This means I work on projects ranging from geography of disability to voting systems, but also queer theory and digital humanities.
 Currently, I am a postdoctoral researcher at the Digitrust Consortium (France).
 Riccardo: I am a Lecturer in Civil Engineering at Cardiff University (UK) as well as a member of the GEDI working group.
-I enjoy travelling around the world (though COVID-19 is making it challenging), squash, cycling (though it's quite a new interest), and I am a big believer/ fighter for equality for all the protected characteristics.
+I enjoy travelling around the world (though COVID-19 is making it challenging), squash, cycling (though it's quite a new interest), and I am a big believer/fighter for equality for all the protected characteristics.
 What's special about the Rainbow Pills series?